Sustainability Reporting Initiative

 Fish and Wildlife Monitoring Programs

 Innergex takes great care in ensuring our impact on terrestrial and aquatic life is mitigated, minimized or avoided at all times.
-We invest in considerable short and long-term monitoring programs that run during the early development stage (with pre-project baseline surveys) right through the operational phase.
+We invest in considerable short and long-term monitoring programs that run during the early development stage (with pre-project baseline surveys) and continue during the operational phase.
 Before and after data are compared to confirm predictions made during project permitting.

 Much of the monitoring is carried out by independent third-party specialist environmental consultants with involvement by our Indigenous partners.
 For some projects, we have partnered with NGOs or academia by providing the necessary capital and support to conduct multi-year, academic-level monitoring programs.
 Monitoring results contribute new data and knowledge and have provided valuable research insight in some instances that has greatly added to the industry’s understanding of environmental issues and renewable energy development.

 The type of facility, its geographic location, social acceptance and regional regulatory requirements are all considerations taken into account when designing a monitoring program.
-For example, at our hydroelectric facilities, the programs typically focus on aquatic and terrestrial life.
+For example, at our hydroelectric facilities, the programs typically focus on aquatic and terrestrial life, while at a wind farm the focus is on terrestrial and avian species, including birds and bats.
+In British Columbia, we recognize that mountain ecosystems differ in biodiversity from the more grassland environment of Texas.
 We understand that every location is unique and requires its own planning and attention.